Yuliang-Liu/Curve-Text-Detector/README.md

 * [my_train.sh](./my_train.sh) This file shows how to train on the CTW1500 dataset.
 After downloading the dataset and resnet-50 pre-trained model, simply running my_train.sh to start.

-# Detecting Results (more details can be found on our paper)
+# Detecting Results
 <img src="images/table.png" width="100%">
 <img src="images/detect_results.png" width="100%">

+More details can be found on our paper.

 # Citation
 If you find our method or the dataset useful for your research, please cite